Created for expats living in Japan

 Address (Ota Japanese language Class for Children): #303, 401, Ota City Sanno Hall, 3-37-11, Sanno, Ota-ku, Tokyo

 There are two classrooms, one is called "Gururitto Japanese language class for Children" and is for students till the age of 18.
-It would cost JPY 500 per 2 hours lesson for elementary as well as middle school students, and JPY 1000 for other Japanese language learners.
-The other one is called "Ota Japanese Language Class for Children."
-This is a free classroom that caters to children from the age of 6 to 15 who have not yet entered elementary or middle school.
+The other one is called "Ota Japanese Language Class for Children" and is for children from the age of 6 to 15 who have not yet entered elementary or middle school.

-Japanese Language Classes for Family who are Related to Foreign Country
+Japanese Language Classes for People Who are Related to Foreign Countries (HOPENECT)

 Website: https://www.hopenect.org